Reading:

 5. Do You Need an International Shipping Strategy?

 Many business options seem unnecessary until you implement them and they reap big rewards.
-Maybe you were hesitant about eCommerce instant messaging, and then it worked wonders on your conversions.
+Maybe you were hesitant about ecommerce instant messaging, and then it worked wonders on your conversions.

 International shipping is kind of like that.
 You may not think your business needs it, or maybe you’re a little hesitant about such a big undertaking, but determining if international shipping is suitable for your shipping strategy is essential.